Frequently Asked Questions

 Do you only have Shetland ponies?

 Yes.
 We specialise in Shetland ponies as we have years of experience in working with them and very young children.
-We have miniature Shetland ponies suitable for children from 2½ – 6 and Standard Shetland Ponies which are bigger and can be ridden by children aged 6 – 10 years old depending on their height.
+We have miniature Shetland ponies suitable for children from age 2½ – 6 years old and Standard Shetland Ponies which are bigger and can be ridden by children aged 6 – 10 years old depending on their height.
 The maximum height for children is five feet one inch and weight seven and a half stone.

-What age can children start?
+What age can children start pony riding?

-Children can successfully balance on a pony from age 2½.
+Children can successfully balance on a pony from age 2½*.
 We recommend children begin with a Starter Ride.
 Our ponies can take children up to about age 10.
 Starting at a young age can result in the development of a secure natural riding seat but perhaps more importantly early happy memories will sow the seed of love of ponies.
 Our aim is to introduce ponies in a relaxed and natural setting so that it is fun, safe and easy for everyone.
-Please note two and a half years is the minimum age.
-No exceptions!

 Are you a riding school?